daveho/CloudCoder/CloudCoder/README.txt

   git clone https://github.com/daveho/CloudCoder.git

-This will create a "CloudCoder" directory with three subdirectories:
+This will create a "CloudCoder" directory with four subdirectories:

   CloudCoder
+  CloudCoderImporter
   CloudCoderOutOfProcessSubmitService
   CloudCoderWebServer

-Make sure all three working directories are extracted in the same place.
+Make sure all four projects are extracted in the same place.
 (This will happen automatically if you cloned the CloudCoder git repository as described above.)
 The directory containing these subdirectories will be referred to as $BASE.